vincentbernat/ip_vs_mh/README.md

     ipvsadm -a -t 203.0.113.15:80 -r 10.234.79.11:80 -m ipvsadm -a -t 203.0.113.15:80 -r 10.234.79.12:80 -m ipvsadm -a -t 203.0.113.15:80 -r 10.234.79.13:80 -m -w 2

+This module currently requires at least Linux 4.11.